orkes-io/docs/docs/developer-guides/using-vector-databases-in-your-orkes-conductor-workflows.md

 ## Integrating with Vector Databases

 Before using all these functions of vector databases in your Orkes Conductor workflows, you need to integrate your cluster with vector databases from specific providers.
-Popular vector database providers such as **Pinecone** and **Weaviate** are natively supported in Orkes Conductor (more coming soon).
+Popular vector database providers such as **Pinecone**, **Weaviate**, **Postgres Vector Database**, and **Mongo Vector Database** are natively supported in Orkes Conductor (more coming soon).
 Once the database is configured, you can configure the required indexes to be used in your applications.
 Indexes are the highest-level organizational unit of vector data (similar to the TABLE concept in a relational database).

 For example, if you are using Pinecone as the vector database, then you can configure different indexes within the Pinecone configuration.